fledge-iot/fledge/docs/02_foglamp_at_a_glance.rst

     The figure below shows where the monitoring plugins can operate. |foglamp_monitoring|
     |br| |br|

-  - **Alerting**: it is a set of multiple plugins used as a container for the actions to execute when a particular event occurs.
+  - **Alerting**: it is a set of multiple plugins executed by tasks when a particular event occurs.
 Examples of events are:

     - Activation/deactivation of a component
     - The threshold of the maximum storage capacity has been reached